 Schapenberg - Scherpenberg

 This hill may be one of the lesser known of the Tour of Flanders, but it is one of the toughest and most challenging in the whole Flemish Ardennes.
 The Schapenberg is a narrow and winding climb of 1.5 km.
 The steepest part is on an incline of no less than 20%!
-Once you reach the top of the Hotond, the view (on a clear day) stretches out all the way to France.
+Should your over-extended heart survive the shock of meeting the bad tempered German Shepherd near the top, who invariably barks at passing cyclists, you'll join the road at the top of the Hotond, the view (on a clear day) stretches out all the way to France.
 This is, in fact, the highest point of East-Flanders (145 metres).

 last climb of the day: